|

 Hearing is how we perceive sound.
-Its how our ears take vibrations and turn them into something our brain can understand.
+It's how our ears take sound waves and turn them into something our brain can understand.

 There are three major parts of the ear that help us to hear:

-- The inner ear - The inner ear is filled with fluid and has the hearing organ, or the cochlea.
+3. The inner ear - The inner ear is filled with fluid and has the hearing organ called the cochlea.
 This organ helps to take the vibrations and translate them into electrical signals for the nerve to send to the brain.
 It actually uses little hairs that vibrate with the sound waves in the fluid.
 Then you "hear" it.
 Amazing!
 The inner ear also has fluid filled tubes that help with your balance.

 Why two ears?

 Having two ears helps you to determine the direction of sound.
 Your brain is smart enough to figure out that if sound hits one ear just before the other and is slightly louder then that's the direction the sound came from.
-Having an ear face each direction also helps us hear a little better.
+Having an ear on each side of our head also helps us to hear better.

 The Frequency of Sound

 We can hear sound within a certain frequency range of around 20 Hz on the low end and 20,000 Hz on the high end.
 Some animals have different ranges.
 Dolphins, for example, can't hear sounds as low as we can, but can hear high sounds of over 100,000 Hz.
-Dogs and cats can hear much higher pitched sounds than we can as well.
+Dogs and cats can hear much higher pitched sounds than we can.

 Why do I get dizzy?